SelahM87/CS3/README.md

-# CS3-DS4002: Alzheimer’s Detection Case Study
+# CS3-DS4002: Alzheimer’s Impairement Classification Case Study

 This repository contains the study, deliverables, data, and reference materials necessary to complete the Case Study.